Abby Lee Miller Plans New ‘Dance Moms’ Spinoff Series, Moms Of Mini Team To Follow

 “She’s always wanted her own show with the minis.
 But production wouldn’t let that happen.”

-Although not much is known about Abby Lee’s new Dance Moms project, she recently took to Instagram and made reference to TV executive, Mike Darnell, who has a highly regarded and influential history with reality TV projects, including American Idol, The Bachelor, The Simple Life, MasterChef, and Kitchen Nightmares.
+Although not much is known about Abby Lee’s new Dance Moms project, she recently took to Instagram and made reference to TV executive Mike Darnell, who has a highly regarded and influential history with reality TV projects, including American Idol, The Bachelor, The Simple Life, MasterChef, and Kitchen Nightmares.

-Abby Lee Miller shared a photo on Instagram three days ago with the caption, “Mike Darnell reassures my faith in Reality TV!” and hashtag #thebestisyettocome.
+Abby Lee Miller shared a photo on Instagram three days ago with the caption, “Mike Darnell reassures my faith in Reality TV!” alongside the hashtag #thebestisyettocome.

-IB Times shared on Monday that Abby Lee Miller is teasing a new upcoming project, possibly as a new reality TV show, and that the mini dancers remain loyal to her and the nearly 40-year-old ALDC, based out of Pittsburgh, Pennsylvania.
+The International Business Times shared on Monday that Abby Lee Miller is teasing a new upcoming project, possibly as a new reality TV show, and that the mini dancers remain loyal to her and the nearly 40-year-old ALDC, which is based out of Pittsburgh, Pennsylvania.

 EXCLUSIVE: Abby Lee Miller slams rumors of a rift with the young #DanceMoms cast. https://t.co/bFgrgOHHs4 pic.twitter.com/MhSbviP7JK